-“Wild Bill with his own hands has killed hundreds of men,” the article read.
-“Of that I have not a doubt.
+It all started with an infamous article that was published in an 1867 issue of Harper’s Weekly.
+The article read, “Wild Bill with his own hands has killed hundreds of men.
+Of that, I have not a doubt.
 He shoots to kill.”

-The Early Years Of James Hickok
+The Early Years Of James Butler Hickok

-When the Civil War broke out, Hickok eventually joined up with the Union and acted as a teamster and spy, but not before he was attacked by a bear on a hunting expedition and forced to sit some of the war out.
+When the Civil War broke out, Hickok eventually joined up with the Union and acted as a teamster and a spy, but not before he was attacked by a bear on a hunting expedition and forced to sit some of the war out.

 A notorious bully named David McCanles had demanded funds from the station manager that he simply did not have.
-And it’s rumored that at some point in the confrontation, McCanles referred to Hickok as “Duck Bill” because of his pointy nose and protruding lips.
+And it’s rumored that at some point during the confrontation, McCanles referred to Hickok as “Duck Bill” because of his pointy nose and protruding lips.

-Inside The Legend Of Wild Bill Hickok
+How The Legend Of Wild Bill Hickok Took Off

-Wild Bill served his time alongside the Jayhawkers in the Union Army until the war ended.
-Around that same time, the restless marksman picked up a nasty habit for gambling — and one that landed him in a duel at the center of town in Springfield, Missouri.
+And after Hickok fully recovered from his hunting injuries, he joined up with the Jayhawkers in the Union Army until the Civil War ended.
+Around that same time, the marksman picked up a bad habit of gambling — which landed him in a historic duel at the center of town in Springfield, Missouri.